mohamedegy107/Bro_Pay/README.md

 What is distinctive about this tool?

 	You make a cipher for commands that correspond to the GET variable and can execute more than one thing at the same time

+Fix Version(1.1):

+	The problem of system commands was solved with Linux's special platform

 What is the next update (Version 2.0)?